michelin/kstreamplify/README.md

 }
 ```

-The topic `staging.team1.INPUT_TOPIC` will be consumed when running the application with the staging `application.yml` file.
+> The topic `staging.team1.INPUT_TOPIC` will be consumed when running the application with the staging `application.yml` file.

-When not specifying a prefix, the prefix `self` is used by default.
+When not specifying a prefix, `self` is used by default.

 ## Interactive Queries